jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.7.8 D8Pointer

-Calculates a D8 flow pointer raster from an input DEM.
+Calculates a D8 flow pointer raster from an input DEM..

 *Parameters*: